-Peoria Medical Malpractice Attorneys
+Peoria Medical Malpractice Lawyer

-If you have been injured and feel that your doctor or attending medical staff contributed to your injuries, you may be entitled to damages valued at the cost of your medical bills, lost wages, pain and suffering and out of pocket expenses.
+If you have been injured and feel that your doctor or attending medical staff contributed to your injuries, you may be entitled to damages valued at the cost of your medical bills, lost wages, pain, and suffering and out of pocket expenses.

-He was diagnosed with autoimmune hemolytic anemia, which occurs when the body begins to attack its own red blood cells and his doctor did not follow the recommended treatment plan, which is to administer a blood transfusion along with steroidal medications.
+He was diagnosed with autoimmune hemolytic anemia, which occurs when the body begins to attack its own red blood cells, and his doctor did not follow the recommended treatment plan, which is to administer a blood transfusion along with steroidal medications.
 After only receiving two units of blood, he suffered cardiac arrest and died.

-The operation took place in December of 2005 and the patient settled with the physician, Dr. Patel, in 2013 for $2 million.
-It was not until recently that the Illinois Department of Financial and Professional Regulation became aware of the incident, however, and Dr. Patel was fined $2,500.Forms of Medical Negligence Meriting Legal Prosecution
+The operation took place in December of 2005, and the patient settled with the physician, Dr. Patel, in 2013 for $2 million.
+It was not until recently that the Illinois Department of Financial and Professional Regulation became aware of the incident, however, and Dr. Patel was fined $2,500 for negligence.Forms of Medical Negligence Meriting Legal Prosecution

 When considering what may qualify for a medical negligence lawsuit, you first must consider whether your doctor breached his or her duty of care.
-In order to prove negligence, you must show that a majority of physicians with similar qualifications would have acted differently when facing the same scenario.
+To prove negligence, you must show that a majority of physicians with similar qualifications would have acted differently when facing the same scenario.

-If you feel that your doctor breached his or her duty of care and you suffered bodily harm as a result, Rosenfeld Injury Lawyers LLC would be happy to investigate your claim to determine whether you have a case.
+Do you feel that your doctor breached his or her duty of care, and you suffered bodily harm as a result of negligence?
+If so, Rosenfeld Injury Lawyers LLC would be happy to investigate your medical malpractice claim to determine whether you have a case.

 We have successfully recovered compensation on behalf of thousands of clients, and can help you too!
 Our experience and expertise make us the leading medical negligence firm in the Peoria area.